-The Motu (small coral island) all in length, where the tourist activity is concentrated, is surrounded by two passes, Avatoru and Tiputa, famous in the small world of divers...
+The Motu (small coral island), where the tourist activity is concentrated, is surrounded by two passes, Avatoru and Tiputa, famous in the small world of divers...
 And for good reason.
-I can't resist the pleasure of showing you what happens, under the surface, when one "innocently" goes into the water to make bubbles in Tiputa's water:
+I can't resist the pleasure of showing you what happens, under the surface, when you "innocently" get into the water to blow bubbles in Tiputa:

-They dance and whirl, going from one diver to another, not shy at all, not hesitating to graze you.
-You can see, in my little video, how hard it is for me to follow and keep in the lens one of these dolphins that is circling around me...
-I end up filming my flippers!
+They dance and whirl around, passing from one diver to another, not shy at all, not hesitating to brush you.
+We can see, in my little video, how I have difficulties to follow and to keep in the lens one of these dolphins which turns around me...
+I end up filming my fins!

 Of course, it is recommended not to touch the dolphins.
 But they are so familiar and they come so close, almost in contact, that many divers find it difficult to resist the reflex of reaching out to caress them in passing ...

-Katy, from the excellent center Y Aka DivingIn Rangiroa, we explain that it is useless to palmer behind them or to try to approach them.
+Katy, from the excellent center Y Aka DivingIn Rangiroa, he explains that there is no point in paddling behind them or trying to approach them.
 They are the ones who decide and come to us.
-If they choose to do so, we avoid direct contact, but we can make gestures under the water and imitate their swimming, to stimulate them, to show them that we are playful moods and encourage them to stay…
+If they choose to do so, we avoid direct contact, but we can make gestures underwater and imitate their swimming, to stimulate them, to show them that we are in a playful mood too, and to encourage them to stay...

 Thank you, Katy, for these incredible moments !!!